Yuki Bhambri: 2016: Struggles with injury

 Bhambri entered the main draw of the Australian Open for the second consecutive year.
-He lost in the first round to sixth-seeded Tomas Berdych in straight sets.
+He lost in the first round to sixth-seeded Tomáš Berdych in straight sets.

 In February he won his sixth doubles Challenger title at the 2016 Delhi Open, partnering with Mahesh Bhupathi.

 Bhambri was out of action from March to September because of an elbow injury.
 This caused his ranking to drop out of the top 500.

 2017: First ATP 500 quarterfinal

 Bhambri started his 2017 campaign at the Chennai Open.
-He won all of his qualifying matches and entered the main draw, where he defeated compatriot Ramkumar Ramanathan in the first round, before losing in round 2 to Benoit Paire.
+He qualified for the main draw, where he defeated compatriot Ramkumar Ramanathan in the first round, before losing in round 2 to Benoît Paire.

-He then entered the qualifying draw of the Australian Open, where he lost in the final qualifying round to Ernesto Escobedo.
+At the Australian Open, he lost in the final qualifying round to Ernesto Escobedo.

 In July, Bhambri reached the quarterfinals at the Citi Open in Washington, D.C.
-This was his second quarterfinal on the ATP World Tour, and his first at a 500-level event.
+This was his second quarterfinal on the ATP World Tour, and his first at an ATP 500-level event.
 Bhambri defeated Stefan Kozlov in the first round and shocked 6th seed and defending champion Gaël Monfils in the second round.
 He then defeated Guido Pella to reach the quarterfinals where he lost to eventual finalist Kevin Anderson.

 In October, Bhambri teamed up with Divij Sharan to enter the Tashkent Challenger.
-They finished as runners-up, losing to the pair of Hans Podlipnik-Castillo and Andrei Vasilevski in the final.
+They finished as runners-up, losing to the pair of Hans Podlipnik Castillo and Andrei Vasilevski in the final.
 In November, he won his second Pune Challenger title, defeating compatriot Ramkumar Ramanathan in the final.
 This was his sixth Challenger singles title.